vanessaycui/budget-app/README.md

 # **BUDGET APP**

 Setting financial budgets and making smart financial decisions is hard when you don't know what your personal spending habits are like.
-Budget app will help with keeping track of your personal finances so you can be one step closer to achieving financial freedom.
+Budget app will help with keeping track of your personal finances so you can be one step closer to achieving financial independence.

 This application includes the following features:
 * Logging in with OAuth via user's Google Account to access their personal dashboard/tracker